Miller-GS/MC426A-TV-Application/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Miller-GS/MC426A-TV-Application/blob/main/LICENSE) file for details.
+See [LICENSE](https://github.com/Miller-GS/MC426A-TV-Application/blob/main/LICENSE) for details.